nwtime/ntpwww/content/en/archives/4.2.0/keygen.md

 <dt><tt>-i _name_</tt></dt>

-Set the suject name to _name_.
+Set the subject name to _name_.
 This is used as the subject field in certificates and in the file name for host and sign keys.

 <dt><tt>-M</tt></dt>